braksator/LongestRepeatedStrings/README.md

 - The `text` and `files` functions automatically clean the text by removing non-alphanumeric characters and splitting it into words.
 - Results are sorted by a score, which is calculated based on the length of the substring and the number of occurrences.
 - You can omit specific substrings by passing them in the `omit` array.
-- The `wordBound` function is an optional filter that can be passed to restrict substring matches to word boundaries.
-If omitted, the function defaults to allowing all matches.
+- The `wb` option can be set to `true` to restrict substring matches to word boundaries.

 ## Contributing